 “Everyone is procrastinating on something in their life.
 Stay aware of the instant gratification monkey and start setting deadlines for the important things.
 Today.”
 Tim Urban

-We’re getting way too much marketing emails.
+We’re getting way too many marketing emails.
 If the company messaging you is not allowing you to unsubscribe, just play their game.
 Reply to their emails.
 Set autoresponders.
 Start a conversation.
 Spam them back.

 “If you ever feel way down by the bureaucracy and often modality of the modern life.
 Don’t fight the frustration.
 Let it be the catalyst.”
 James Veitch

-Simone Giertz – Why You Should Make Useless Things
+Simone Giertz: Why You Should Make Useless Things

 Instead of trying to succeed, you can, for a change, start building things that are designed to fail.
 This way you guarantee your success because you’re not worried that what you’re doing is going to fail, you already know it’s going to fail.
 Therefore, the pressure and the expectations are removed, allowing you to continue working without worrying that things will go south.